-Most business owners are managing several departments: you’re often overseeing marketing, sales, legal, HR, and customers service – it’s no wonder that the financial side of running a business can often be left a little lacking.
+Most business owners are managing several departments: Marketing, sales, legal, HR, customer service, etc. It’s no wonder that the financial side of running a business can often be left a little lacking.

-Throw in other factors such as you might have multiple income streams and it can be even harder to keep on top of where the dollars are going and coming from.
+Throw in other factors such as multiple income streams and it can be even harder to keep on top of where the dollars are coming from and going to.

-Whether your side hustle has grown suddenly, or your established business has never had good record keeping, it’s never too late to start to get financially organised - and I promise, as experienced bookkeepers, we don’t judge!
+Whether your side hustle has grown suddenly or your established business has never had good record keeping, it’s never too late to start to get financially organised.
+I promise: As experienced bookkeepers, we don’t judge!

 6 easy bookkeeping tips for entrepreneurs and small business owners

-If the words ‘Budget’ and ‘Cash forecast’ make you shudder, that’s okay.
-You are good at what you do whether it’s running a hair salon, making jewellery, creating art or music, running a legal firm, or producing a line of handbags.
-You are not expected to also be a whizz at spreadsheets!
+If the words ‘budget’ and ‘cash forecast’ make you shudder, that’s okay.
+You're good at what you do, whether it’s running a hair salon, making jewellery, creating art or music, running a legal firm, producing a line of handbags or any other business.
+You're not expected to be a whizz at spreadsheets too!

-That’s where our team at Counting Clouds can help as we are experienced in helping small business owners run and grow their businesses and make sense of their business finances.
+That’s where our team at Counting Clouds can help, since we're experienced in helping small business owners run and grow their businesses and make sense of their business finances.

 Whatever your business type, these 6 tips will help your business to thrive.

 One of the simplest ways to get financially organised is to ensure your business has a separate bank account to your own personal accounts.
-Whether your business is currently a side hustle, or it’s a fully-fledged business turning over 6-figures, you need to ensure you set up a separate account.
-This can be with the same bank or a different bank, it’s up to you.
+Whether your business is currently a side hustle or a fully-fledged business turning over six figures, you need to ensure you set up a separate account.
+This can be with the same bank or a different bank - It’s up to you.

-Having a separate account will make it so much easier to reconcile incoming and outgoing, plus you will be able to see how much money you actually have in your business.
+Having a separate account will make it so much easier to reconcile incomings and outgoings, plus you will be able to see how much money you actually have in your business.

 2. Gather and file receipts

 Why is it so important to keep receipts?
-As well as making your life easier, you can also manage your cash flow and meet your tax obligations.
+As well as making your life easier, it helps you to manage your cash flow and meet your tax obligations.

 By law you must:

-- keep records for five years (some records may need to be kept longer).
+- Keep records for five years (and some records may need to be kept longer)

 A basic principle of bookkeeping is that you should always know how much is coming IN to your business.
 How much are you billing?
 How much cash is coming in from customers or clients who are buying your products or services?
 If customers don't pay at the time of purchase, some of your cash flow is coming from collections of accounts receivable.

-And remember, that late payments can affect your cash flow.
-So, it’s worth having a good accounting system so that you can encourage early payments or chase up unpaid accounts.
+And remember, late payments can affect your cash flow, so it’s worth having a good accounting system so that you can encourage early payments or chase up unpaid accounts.

-A good way to start is to list all your outgoings and liabilities such as loans, rent, IT management, payroll, marketing, investments, and tax bills.
+A good way to get a grasp of your expenses is to list all your outgoings and liabilities, such as loans, rent, IT management, payroll, marketing, investments and tax bills.

-If you have a good system for income and expenses, you’ll always be able to see how much money is in your business, and you won’t have any nasty, shock bills that you can’t pay.
+If you have a good system for expenses, you won’t have any nasty, shock bills that you can’t pay.

-If you have staff, failing to implement a proper payroll system will spell disaster.
-A good payroll system will allow you to easily keep track of hours worked, employee details, tax, and super obligations, plus annual or sick leave costs.
+If you have staff, failing to implement a proper payroll system can spell disaster.
+A good payroll system will allow you to easily keep track of hours worked, employee details, tax and super obligations, plus annual or sick leave costs.

-Since 2019 the ATO have added another layer of compliance for employers with the introduction of Single Touch Payroll.
-This means that if you have staff you must have an electronic payroll system that is STP compliant and has the capacity to transfer payroll data at each payroll event.
+In 2019, the ATO added another layer of compliance for employers with the introduction of Single Touch Payroll.
+This means that if you have staff, you must have an electronic payroll system that is STP compliant and has the capacity to transfer payroll data at each payroll event.
 All of Xero’s payroll subscription levels have this capacity.

 6. Seek expert financial advice

-Otherwise, be prepared to set aside time regularly to do your books yourself, and don’t let yourself put the task off.
+If you're doing your books yourself, be prepared to set aside time regularly to do them, and don’t put the task off.
 It’s too important to the future of your business.

 Setting up a Xero file is only one step in the process.
-Xero is the tool; you also need someone capable to USE it.
-It’s always best to start right, get someone to help you set it up, have your bookkeeper or accountant review the system regularly.
+Xero is the tool; you also need someone capable of USING it.
+It’s always best to start right, get someone to help you set it up, and have someone review the system regularly.